imsamroy/ascii-cipher-decipher/README.md

 ![GitHub stars](https://img.shields.io/github/stars/imsamroy/ascii-cipher-decipher)
 ![GitHub forks](https://img.shields.io/github/forks/imsamroy/ascii-cipher-decipher)

-Cipher a message to ASCII and then decipher it
+Cipher a message in ASCII and then decipher it

 This is just a simple C++ project I made as a hobby.